Linux on windows 10

 Make sure the terminal is closed.

-Start (double click) the
+Start (double click or search for) the

 Xming program you downloaded previously.